xanning/xbox-code-scraper/README.md

 # xbox-code-scraper
 A request based Python tool to scrape XBOX friend invite codes from mailpass list

+# WARNING:

+This will probably skip a lots of accounts (possibly the ones with "Your security info change pending", i don't know why.
+It's just weird.
+Use MSMC.

 # Heavily skidded from MSMC because i have no idea how to code a request based tool.

 Special thanks to Copilot for making my code into what i actually want.